ericdorsey/MarkdownIndexCreator/README.md

 Example:

-Given this folder structre and files:
+Given this folder structure and files:

 ```
 .